jbunke/deltascript/docs/std-lib.md

 <!-- TODO - link to specification -->

-<sup>1</sup> - [Extensions]() of the language may provide additional functionality in the form of properties or member functions to these types, as well as other built-in types of the base language.
+<sup>1</sup> - [Extensions]() of the language may provide additional functionality in the form of properties or member functions to these types, as well as to other built-in types of the base language.

 ### [Collection types](./collections-sl.md)